Wake Forest water main break: Where is it, what's your detour?

 Crews still working to repair water main break on Wake Forest Road in Raleigh.
 City officials have not given a timeline of when repairs will be complete; however, they're hoping to have them finished by late this morning.https://t.co/wA2vzfL0s2 pic.twitter.com/algCIvJcnF— ABC11 EyewitnessNews (@ABC11_WTVD) August 2, 2018

-The city said work is expected to be complete by 6 a.m. on Thursday.
+The city said work is expected to be complete by 6 a.m. on Thursday; however, just before 5 a.m., they announced that the road will be closed indefinitely.

 Motorists heading eastbound on Wake Forest Road should turn left on Brookside and proceed northbound on Capital Boulevard.